-- 48.(1) Personal data of Seychellois citizens pertaining to the special categories as specified under section 23 shall only be processed subject to the following - (a) there is a designated data controller accountable for cross-border data processing in Seychelles; - (b) the transfer is made between intra group schemes and the head quarters is located outside Seychelles; - (c) the data controller or data processor has informed the data subjects about the location of the data processing and all other relevant information as specified under section 27; - (d) the transfer is necessary to protect vital interests of the data subject. - (2) The Commission may, by regulations specify - (a) the circumstances under which a transfer of personal data to another country or international organisation is to be considered necessary to meet public interest reasons; and - (b) restrictions to the transfer of a category of personal data to another country or international organisation.

-- (3) The Commission may authorise the processing or transfer of personal data to another country, provided that is part of the cross border privacy rules system that ensures - (a) cross-border rules system standards are legally enforceable against the data controllers and data processors as part of the certification system; - (b) data controllers and data processors have implemented security measures using a risk- based approach proportional to the probability of the threat and severity of the harm, the confidential nature of the information processed and the number of data subjects affected. - (4) The Commission may prohibit the transfer of data under this section as may be necessary in public interest.
+- (b) the transfer is made between intra group schemes and the headquarters is located outside Seychelles; - (c) the data controller or data processor has informed the data subjects about the location of the data processing and all other relevant information as specified under section 27; - (d) the transfer is necessary to protect vital interests of the data subject. - (4) The Commission may, by regulations specify - (a) the circumstances under which a transfer of personal data to another country or international organisation is to be considered necessary to meet public interest reasons; and - (b) restrictions to the transfer of a category of personal data to another country or international organisation. - (5) The Commission may authorise the processing or transfer of personal data to another country, provided that it is part of a cross border privacy rules system that ensures - (a) cross-border rules system standards are legally enforceable against the data controllers and data processors as part of the certification system; - (b) data controllers and data processors have implemented security measures using a risk-based approach proportional to the probability of the threat and severity of the harm, the confidential nature of the information processed and the number of data subjects affected. - (6) The Commission may prohibit the transfer of data under this section as may be necessary in the public interest.